kubernetes/minikube/docs/contributors/releasing_minikube.md

 If there are major changes, please send a PR to update <https://kubernetes.io/docs/setup/minikube/>

-## Announce!
+## Announce

-Places we generally announce releases:
+Please mention the new release https://github.com/kubernetes/minikube/blob/master/README.md

+Other places:

 - #minikube on Slack
 - minikube-dev, minikube-users mailing list
-- Twitter
+- Twitter (optional!)